Reading Buccaneers Announce 2012 Hall Of Fame Inductees

 2008: Ken Honsberger, Ralph Pace, Jay Landis and Randy Mutter.

-On Sunday, November 29, 2009, the Buccaneers will host Membership Day 2010, at Twin Valley High School, Elverson, PA.
+The Buccaneers are seeking members in all sections for the 2013 edition of the Balance in Blue.
+On Sunday, November, 25, 2012, the Buccaneers will host Membership Day 2013, at Twin Valley High School, Elverson, PA.
 Registration begins at 11:00.
-All persons interested in learning more about the Reading Buccaneers and being part of the 2010 corps are invited to attend.
-Please visit the www.readingbuccaneers.org for more information.
+All persons interested in learning more about membership in the Reading Buccaneers and being part of the 2013 corps are invited to contact Membership Manager Karen Wildonger to indicate their interest.
+Visit www.readingbuccaneers.org for more information or email membership [at] readingbuccaneers [dot] org.

 Formed in 1981, the mission of the Buccaneer Alumni Association is to reunite all past members of the Reading Buccaneers Drum & Bugle Corps in camaraderie and fellowship, to engage in the parade drum & bugle corps activity, to encourage the growth of the Reading Buccaneers Drum & Bugle Corps, to maintain the commitment to excellence generally associated with said Corps, and to perpetuate drum & bugle corps in general as an art form and entertainment medium.
 The Buccaneer Alumni Drum & Bugle Corps was formed in 1987 as a program of the Buccaneer Alumni Association.